Exercise 41: Learning To Speak Object Oriented

 - Under that, list every function it has and the parameters they take.

-- List all of the attributes it uses on self.
+- List all of the attributes it uses on its self.

-- For each attribute, give the class it is.
+- For each attribute, give the class this attribute is.

 The goal is to go through real code and start learning to "pattern match" the phrases you just learned against how they're used.
 If you drill this enough you should start to see these patterns shout at you in the code whereas before they just seemed like vague blank spots you didn't know.